 Sorry, you must log in to save an item.

-You could own the prettiest eye shadows in the world and a foundation that perfectly matches your skin tone, but if you don’t have the right tools to apply your makeup, you’d be out of luck.
-No matter how amazing your products are, it all comes down to application!
+You could own the prettiest eye shadows in the world and a foundation that perfectly matches your skin tone, but if you don’t have the right tools to apply your makeup, you’re not going to get very far.
+No matter how amazing your products are, it all comes down to application.
 And it turns out there are quite a few different makeup brushes and makeup blenders out there that can help you bring your favorite makeup looks to life, not to mention make application a whole lot easier.
 Here, our comprehensive makeup brush and makeup blender guide will help you sort out what’s what.
 You’re about to become a makeup brush and makeup blender pro!